Book – Above Life’s Turmoil (Summary)

 Man must confront self and ask the following questions to self when not happy with outward life.

 - What mental seeds have I been sowing?”

 - What have I done for others?

 - What is my attitude toward others?

-- What seeds of trouble and sorrow and unhappiness have I sown that I should thus reap these bitter weeds?
+- What seeds of trouble, sorrow, and unhappiness have I sown that I should thus reap these bitter weeds?

 7) Self-Discipline –

-A man does not live until he begins to discipline himself; he merely exists.
-The only difference between the life of the beast and that of the undisciplined man is that the man has a wider variety of desires, and experiences a greater intensity of suffering.
+A man does not live until he begins disciplining himself; he merely exists.
+The only difference between the life of the beast and that of the undisciplined man is that the man has a wider variety of desires and experiences tremendous suffering.

 8) The contentment inactivity –

-James suggests that as much as contentment is debated whether to be wished, pursued, or does it make one incapable of reaching greater heights of efforts.
-He explains contentment in the following way.
+James suggests that as much as contentment is debated whether to be wished, pursued or does it make one incapable of reaching greater heights of efforts.
+He explains happiness in the following way.